 Once you have become more aware of yourself, your generalized anxiety will be easier to track.
 When is it more intense?
 When is less intense?
 To track this, use your mindfulness journal to draw a scale of 1 - 10 with one being your least anxious moment (relaxing at home) and 10 being your worst ever anxiety (that car crash in '2010).

-You will then add a scaling activity to your daily mindfulness journal to better understand what feelings moves your anxiety around and how it manifests in your thoughts and behaviors..
+You will then add a scaling activity to your daily mindfulness journal to better understand what moves your anxiety around and how it relates to your underlying emoitnal experiences.
 For those emotions that move your anxiety into the middle of your baseline, you can set boundaries to help you process.

 Here is a graphic to represent the process: